iron-io/docs/worker/languages/ruby/index.md

 ### Ruby on Rails

-While it is possible (and easy!) to upload, queue, and manage your workers from within a Ruby application, IronWorker **does not currently support** running workers built to use the Rails framework.
+While it is possible (and easy!) to upload, queue, and manage your workers from within a Rails application, IronWorker **does not currently support** running workers built to use the Rails framework.
 Your workers should be independent, discreet parts of an application, a mini-application in themselves, so framework usage in workers, in general, is frowned upon.